mhtocs/akiradb/README.md

 why this? : [see this](https://blog.sinkingpoint.com/posts/elasticsearch-logging/) to understand why

-AkiraDB is a tiny search engine, a sort of alternative to elasticsearch.
+AkiraDB is a tiny search engine that i am working on, a sort of alternative to elasticsearch.

 The main goal of this project is to be able to store & search machine generated logs type data.